millsydotdev/NetworkReplication-UE5/Plugins/NetworkReplicationSubsystem/Docs/README.md

 - **📊 Performance Monitoring**: Built-in bandwidth and performance tracking
 - **🔧 Blueprint Integration**: Full Blueprint support with organized categories
 - **⚡ Optimization**: Built-in relevancy and bandwidth management
+- **🔗 Custom RPC Support**: Works alongside custom RPCs for complete flexibility

+---

+## **Plugin Philosophy**

+This plugin provides **built-in replication functions** for common multiplayer scenarios (animations, sounds, effects, spawning) while **fully supporting custom RPCs** for game-specific logic.
+Use the plugin for standard replication needs, and add custom RPCs for unique game mechanics.

+**When to use plugin functions:**
+- ✅ Animations, sounds, effects, basic spawning
+- ✅ Standard multiplayer scenarios
+- ✅ Quick prototyping and development

+**When to use custom RPCs:**
+- 🎯 Game-specific logic and mechanics
+- 🎯 Complex data structures
+- 🎯 Specialized networking requirements

+**Hybrid approach:** Use both!
+Plugin functions for effects, custom RPCs for game logic.

 ---